 How long will it take to receive my results?

-Once your samples have been received by the lab, you should expect to receive your results from one working day to two weeks later.
-Some companies offer ‘express’ testing, meaning you’ll be able to receive your results the next or even on the same day that they receive your samples.
+Once your samples have been received by the lab, you should expect to receive your results between one working day to two weeks later, depending on the length of time stated.
+Some companies offer “express” testing, meaning you’ll be able to receive your results the day after your samples reach the lab, or even on the same day that they receive your samples.
 This is useful for those who need results as soon as possible, but this choice often has a much higher price than the standard option.